 From a criminal justice perspective, the War on Drugs has been a costly failure.
 Millions have been arrested for marijuana offenses, disproportionately affecting minority communities and clogging courts with nonviolent cases.
 Full legalization, paired with expungement, would address these injustices something Trump has nodded to in the past with first-step criminal reform efforts.

 Trump's emphasis on states' rights also supports legalization.
 Twenty-four states plus D.C. have already legalized recreational marijuana, and more are moving toward it.
 Federal prohibition creates unnecessary conflicts: raids on state-compliant businesses, banking restrictions, and research hurdles.
-De-scheduling marijuana entirely or at minimum, fully deferring to states—would resolve this tension without imposing a one-size-fits-all mandate.
+De-scheduling marijuana entirely or at a minimum, fully deferring to states, would resolve this tension without imposing a one-size-fits-all mandate.

 These concerns are valid but overstated.
 Alcohol and tobacco—both legal—pose greater public health risks, yet are regulated successfully.
 A federal framework could impose age limits, potency caps, and DUI standards, mitigating harms better than prohibition ever did.
 International treaties complicate full de-scheduling, but rescheduling (Trump's current path) already bends those rules, and legalization could follow with diplomatic adjustments.

-Ultimately, Trump should legalize weed federally, ideally by supporting congressional de-scheduling while respecting state variation.
-His planned rescheduling is a pragmatic step forward—pro-business, pro-research, and politically savvy—but it's half a measure.
-Full legalization would deliver economic growth, justice reform, and consistency with the public will, without forcing anyone to use it.
-In an era of divided government, Trump has a rare chance to claim bipartisan wins on an issue ripe for resolution.
-He should seize it.
+Would full legalization deliver economic growth, justice reform, and consistency with the public will, without forcing anyone to use it?
+Or would it open the proverbial Pandora's box?
+In an era of divided government, Trump has a rare chance to claim bipartisan wins on an issue ripe for resolution, but should he seize it?

 Final Word: Is this a good move for President Trump and America?